 Sec.
 8. Restoration to service.-Should a disability beneficiary be restored to service and should his annual earnable compensation then or at any time thereafter be equal to or greater than his average final compensation at retirement, his retirement allowance shall cease, the beneficiary shall again become a member of the retirement system, and he shall contribute thereafter at the same rate he paid prior to his retirement.
-Anything in this chapter to the contrary notwithstanding, any prior service certificate on the basis of which his service was computed at the time of his former retirement shall be restored to full force and effect, and in addition, upon his subsequent retirement he shall be credited with all the service as a member creditable to him at the time of his former retirement; but should he be restored to membership after attainment of the age of 55, his retirement allowance upon subsequent retirement shall not exceed the sum of the retirement allowance which he was receiving immediately prior to his last restoration to membership and the retirement allowance that may have accrued to him on account of membership service since his last restoration to membership.
-Should any recipient of benefits other than disability benefits be restored to service, the same general limitations with respect to whether or not the benefits should be suspended will be as outlined above, except that in the event benefits are suspended during such period of employment and such member subsequently again retires, he shall receive such combined benefits as may be computed on his entire creditable service and in accordance with the then existing provisions of the law.
-Any retired person other than one receiving disability benefits who so returned to active service since July 1, 1947 and who subsequently again retired shall have his benefit recomputed in accordance with the provisions set forth in the foregoing sentence, such adjusted benefit to be effective as of the date of last retirement except any such adjustment shall not be made effective unless the new benefit amount arrived at exceeds the amount of benefit already being paid to such retired person.
+Anything in this chapter to the contrary not-withstanding, any prior service certificate on the basis of which his service was computed at the time of his former retirement shall be restored to full force and effect, and in addition, upon his subsequent retirement he shall be credited with all the service as a member creditable to him at the time of his former retirement; but should he be restored to membership, his retirement allowance upon subsequent retirement shall not exceed the sum of the retirement allowance which he was receiving immediately prior to his last restoration to membership and the retirement allowance that may have accrued to him on account of membership service since his last restoration to membership except that if he has accrued at least 2 years of membership service since his last restoration to membership his subsequent retirement allowance shall be as provided in section 6.
+Should any recipient of benefits other than disability benefits be restored to service, the same general limitations with respect to whether or not the benefits should be suspended will be as outlined above, except that in the event benefits are suspended during such period of employment and such member subsequently again retires, he shall receive such combined benefits as may be computed on his entire creditable service and in accordance with the then existing law.
+Any retired person who so returned to active service since July 1, 1947 and who subsequently again retired shall have his benefit recomputed in accordance with the foregoing sentence, such adjusted benefit to be effective as of the date of last retirement except any such adjustment shall not be made effective unless the new benefit amount arrived at exceeds the amount of benefit already being paid to such retired person.
 (1955, c.
 417, § 1.
 1957, c.
-130.)
+130. 1963, c.
+372.)

-Effect of amendment. - The 1957 to time of effect of adjustments at the end amendment added the exception relative of the last sentence.
+Effect of amendments. - The 1957 amendment added the exception relative to time of effect of adjustments at the end of the last sentence.